• Ticket Fines and Penalties in Missouri

 Missouri assigns points to every traffic violation.
 The number of points depends on the infraction.
 The more serious the offense, the higher the number of points.

-If you accumulate eight or more points in 18 months your license will be suspended for:
+If you accumulate 8 points or more in 18 months your license will be suspended for:

 Your MO driver's license will be revoked for one year if: